wixplosives/engine/docs/docs/entities/feature/index.md

 });
 ```

-`Feature` constructor accepts 3 options
+`Feature` constructor accepts three options

 ### `id: string`

 Unique identifier, This is the feature name.
-For example a `file-server` feature will be initiated as `const fileServerFeature = new Feature({id: 'file-server', ...rest})` and the rest of the folder structure should be prefixed with `file-server`.
+For example a `file-server` feature will be initiated
+as `const fileServerFeature = new Feature({id: 'file-server', ...rest})` and the rest of the folder structure should be
+prefixed with `file-server`.

 ![Feature file structure](../../../static/img/feature_folder_example.png)